swapnil-gawali/Android-Study-Material/Fragment.md

 #### DialogFragment lifecycle

 A DialogFragment follows the standard fragment lifecycle.
-In addition DialogFragment has a few additional lifecycle callbacks.
+In addition, DialogFragment has a few additional lifecycle callbacks.
 The most common ones are as follows:

 `onCreateDialog()` - Override this callback to provide a Dialog for the fragment to manage and display.